Belgian Grand Prix

 It’s worth spending at least a bit of time at the Bus Stop chicane – the final chicane before the start/finish straight – especially if you’re not averse to a bit of rock climbing.
 Here the cars are quite close to you and you get to experience the fast changes of direction as the drivers weave a line through this section.
 You’ll also see the pit entry and will be in a prime location for a track invasion at the end of the race.

 It is possible to view Eau Rouge from general admission, though it’s probably not somewhere you’ll want to spend the whole race.
 There is a spot to the right of Grandstand Gold 4, though your view is obstructed a bit by the catch-fencing.
-You can also catch a distant, rear facing view of the iconic section from the F1 Village where all the merchandise and refreshment stalls are located.
+You can also catch a distant, rear facing view of the iconic section from the F1 Fan Zone where the merchandise and refreshment stalls are located.